iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/the-properties-panel.md

 # Properties Panel

-The propertie panel displays several information about the [selected object(s)](../machines/selecting-and-moving-objects.md#select-objects) like name, position or size and makes it possible to change these values.
+The properties panel displays several information about the [selected object(s)](../machines/selecting-and-moving-objects.md#select-objects) like name, position or size and makes it possible to change these values.
 The panel can also contain additional options if the selected object(s) are customizable.

 ![](../../../.gitbook/assets/interface_properties_panel.jpg)

 ## The default options

-* **Name:** The name of the object which [can be changed](../machines/renaming-objects-and-folders.md) at any time.
+* **Name:** The [editable](../machines/renaming-objects-and-folders.md) name of the object.

 * **ID:** The unique ID of the object which is generated when the machine is [placed](../machines/first-steps-with-3d-object.md)in the [2D-](the-2d-panel.md) or [3D-panel](the-3d-panel.md); the ID is unchangeable and will persist until the object is [deleted](../machines/copy-and-delete-objects.md#delete-objects).